samiravaez/samiravaez.github.io/_pages/about.md

 News
 ------
+- **June 16–19, 2025**
+  Attended UMAP 2025 in New York and presented our paper.
+Great talks, great discussions, and lots to think about afterward.

 - **April 28, 2025**
   Our paper *"User and Recommender Behavior Over Time"* is accepted to the **FairUMAP 2025** workshop at ACM UMAP!